livekit/livekit-react/packages/components/README.md

 Source available in [example](example/)

 ## Usage
+Note: Currently this library isn't compatible with `React.StrictMode`.
+We are working on improvements in this area.
 ### Video room with built-in UI

 Without customization, the component would use a default skin as seen in the demo above.